 The first issue was highly controversial and caused many fans to judge the series as unlikeable (Jason), shallow and sex obsessed (Starfire), amongst other terms.
 Some fans feel that the book has since fixed a few of these preconceptions.
 Others, however, still find the writing to be subpar.

-The fact that the pre-Rebirth incarnation of the title and its sequel Red Hood Arsenal both deal with Jason becoming a more stable, heroic figure and mending fences with the rest of the Batfamily: A interesting, welcome bit of character development that results in several heartwarming moments?
+The fact that the pre-Rebirth incarnation of the title and its sequel Red Hood Arsenal both deal with Jason becoming a less antagonistic figure and mending fences with the rest of the Batfamily: A interesting, welcome bit of character development that results in several heartwarming moments?
 A decent concept let down by bad writing and rushed development?
 Or an utter train-wreck that does nothing but make Jason a Karma Houdini and Creator's Pet?

 Issue 18 gives closure to Jason's issues with Bruce and mends their relationship.
 Some liked this issue, finding it genuinely heartwarming and one of the better examples of Lobdell's writing.
 Others find Bruce's Easily Forgiven acceptance of Jason's lethal methods to be a cop-out, and a thinly-veiled excuse to include Jason in more Batfamily events.